algorandfoundation/puya-ts/docs/_md/documents/documents/Program-Structure.md

 ### Custom approval and clear state programs

-Contracts can optional override the default implementation of the approval and clear state programs.
-This covers some more advanced scenarios where you might need to perform logic before or after an ABI method; or perform custom method routing entirely.
+Contracts can optionally override the default implementation of the approval and clear state programs.
+This covers some more advanced scenarios where you might need to perform logic before or after an ABI method, or perform custom method routing entirely.
 In the case of the approval program, calling `super.approvalProgram()` will perform the default behaviour of ARC4 routing.
-Note that the 'Clear State' action will be taken regardless of the outcome of the `clearStateProgram`, so care should be taken to ensure any clean up actions required are done in a way which cannot fail.
+Note that the 'Clear State' action will be taken regardless of the outcome of the `clearStateProgram`, so care should be taken to ensure any cleanup actions required are done in a way which cannot fail.

 ```ts
 import { Contract, log } from '@algorandfoundation/algorand-typescript'